Amazon Kindle Loopholes 2025-2026: What Works

 What Still Works in 2026

-For a detailed walkthrough of this method and other approaches that still work, see our complete guide: Can't Copy Text from Kindle?
+For a detailed walkthrough, see: Can't Copy Text from Kindle?
 Why It Happens + How to Fix It.

 What This Means for Kindle Readers